GeekBeacon/geekbeacon-docs/docs/community/charter.md

 A core tenant of GB, is that every project needs to have more than one person available to perform any given task.
 No resource associated with GB should have less than 2 people able that can manage it.
 We are a volunteer project group and organization as such we expect people's availability to shift over time.
 That is one of the many reasons why we require backups from both a technical and leadership side.
 When people get busy and life gets in the way it shouldn't be something that impedes GB from operating normally.

-At times a Track Leader may be appointed that overseas multiple GIGs to help ease the burden on the division leader.
-A track leader is responsible to coordinate with 2 or more GIGs and make sure that they have everything they need.
+At times a Group Leader may be appointed that overseas multiple GIGs to help ease the burden on the division leader.
+A group leader is responsible to coordinate with 2 or more GIGs and make sure that they have everything they need.

 Any community individual can create a new GIG (Geek Interest Group) as long as there is a group of at least 2 or 3 individuals interested in the project and it has potential beyond a personal project.
 Please reach out the division lead if you are interested in starting a new GIG.